MahmoudAmeen/MahmoudAmeen.github.io/README.md

 # MahmoudAmeen.github.io
 this is a list of the websites I have built.

-1- the first website here is about mobile app called Gamma App I built it using HTML,CSS,Bootstrap. you can check it here: https://mahmoudameen.github.io/project_1/index.html
+1- the first website here is about mobile app called Gamma App.
+I built it using HTML,CSS,Bootstrap. you can check it here: https://mahmoudameen.github.io/project_1/index.html

 -----------------------------------------------------------------------------

-2-the second website is a simple portfolio website
+2-the second website is a simple portfolio website.
-I made it using HTML,CSS,Bootstrap,Sass you can check it here: https://mahmoudameen.github.io/project_2_portfolio_1/index.html
+I made it using HTML,CSS,Bootstrap,Sass. you can check it here: https://mahmoudameen.github.io/project_2_portfolio_1/index.html